 You can install Protractor locally, in your project, or globally.
 Global installation is preferable.

-npm install -g protractorat the command prompt.
+npm install -g protractor

-- To download the necessary binaries, type
+To download the necessary binaries, type

-protractor.conf.jsconfiguration file.
+Specify the location of the protractor package and the path to the protractor.conf.js configuration file.
 If you followed the standard installation, WebStorm detects all these paths and displays them in the corresponding fields.

-- View and analyze messages from the server in the <current_run_configuration_name> tab of the Run tool window.
+View and analyze messages from the server in the <current_run_configuration_name> tab of the Run tool window.

-Select the test name in the Test Runner tab and choose Jump to Source on the context menu.
+To jump from a test result to the test, select the test name in the Test Runner tab and choose Jump to Source from the context menu.
 The test file opens in the editor with the cursor placed at the test definition.

-- Create a Protractor run/debug configuration as described above.
+Create a Protractor run/debug configuration as described above.